yceruto/behat-extension/README.md

 ## Exception Extension

-This extension provides a way to catch exceptions thrown by Behat and check them in your tests.
+This extension provides a way to catch exceptions thrown by your behaviors and check them in your tests.

 ### Installation